 For semi-formal, opt for tea-length or shorter dresses.
 Again, make sure your dress isn’t too loose, especially if you’re attending an evening wedding.
 If you choose something tighter around the legs or a dress made of a heavier fabric, length won’t matter when there’s a gust of wind.
 Bring along a shawl in case it gets chilly on the beach in the evening.
 You’ll be glad you did.

 Ditch closed-toe shoes and take advantage of a cute flat summer sandal that’s easy to walk in, since you’ll likely have to walk in sand.
 You can also pair cute wedges with your outfit if you feel comfortable walking in them, just stay away from heels – and don’t even think about flip-flops, even if you are on a beach.

 You’re going to a tropical beach wedding, so have some fun with the elements, like sea shells.
 Add some trendy shell earrings or a shell pendant to complete your beach look.
 Turquoise is a great stone to incorporate or mother of pearl.
-Whatever pieces you choose, make sure you don’t let sand or sea water cause any damage.
-Avoid anything plated in gold, vermeil or rhodium to be on the safe side.
+You may even want to consider going gold if you typically choose silver, since gold brings out certain hues that mesh well with tropical colors.